gburgyan/go-quickgraph/README.md

 ## Limitations

-* Presently the input and output objects are treated equivalently
 * If there are multiple types with the same name, but from different packages, the results will not be valid.

 # Caching